-- Every building that the Council has an interest in is-recorded on Technology Forge (TF), a cloud-based property information database - Energy data for each individual corporate property is recorded and monitored. - All repair and maintenance works undertaken at a property are logged on the property's TF record. - Service Asset Management Plan meetings will be held at least once every 6 months with all services in the Corporate Landlord model. - Corporate landlord building review meetings held quarterly to ensure that all public buildings owned by the Council are compliant with statutory requirements including health & safety, disabled discrimination act regulations, fire safety regulations, legionella and radon regulations etc.
+- Every building that the Council has an interest in is-recorded on Technology Forge (TF), a cloud-based property information database. - Energy data for each individual corporate property is recorded and monitored. - All repair and maintenance works undertaken at a property are logged on the property's TF record. - Assessment of current energy performance and climate resilience risk assessment. - Service Asset Management Plan meetings will be held at least once every 6 months with all services in the Corporate Landlord model. - Corporate landlord building review meetings held quarterly to ensure that all public buildings owned by the Council are compliant with statutory requirements including health & safety, Disability Discrimination Act regulations, fire safety regulations, legionella and radon regulations etc.